Tannishtha Chatterjee: Career

 Chatterjee's performance in the German film Shadows of Time earned her critical acclaim.
 It took her to international film festivals, including the Toronto International Film Festival and the Berlin International Film Festival.
 Thereafter she worked on an Indo-French coproduction Hava Aney Dey (Let the Wind Blow) directed by Partho Sen-Gupta which premiered at the Berlin International Film Festival and won the best film award at the Durban International Film Festival among others.
 Following these, Chatterjee acted in Strings, Kasturi and the Bengali film Bibar, winning critical acclaim and best actress awards.
 Her work in the British film Brick Lane directed by Sarah Gavron gave her international exposure and recognition.
 Chatterjee was nominated for the British independent film awards along with actresses Judi Dench and Anne Hathaway.

 Chatterjee played a major role in Bhopal: Prayer for Rain in which she starred with Martin Sheen.
 She was the lead in Road, Movie with Abhay Deol and as earned the moniker Princess of Parallel Cinema in the Indian press.
 Chatterjee was referred by the Indian media as the chief flag bearer at the 62nd Cannes Film Festival.
-She won the best actress award at the Miaac New York Film Festival for her film Bombay Summer.
-Referred to as one of the most international of Indian actors, she is the lead in Lucy Liu's film Meena based on the book Half the Sky.
+She starred in the 2009 film Bombay Summer.
+She was the lead in Lucy Liu's film Meena based on the book Half the Sky.

 A trained Hindustani classical vocalist, she sang in the movies Road, Page 3, among others.
 She sang at the Royal Opera House in London with British composer Jocelyn Pook.

 Chatterjee was a member of the jury at the 2010 Asia Pacific Screen Awards.
 She appeared in a T series film I Love New Year opposite Sunny Deol directed by Radhika Rao and Vinay Sapru.